 Professional Development Units (PDUs) are offered through the Professional Learning Team as part of Denver Public School’s Pay-for-Performance System.
 PDUs qualify to count towards CDE professional license recertification.
 To earn a PDU, teachers or student services providers complete research projects that are directly related to their classroom students or work environment.
 These projects provide teachers and service providers the opportunity to:

-To receive the ProComp incentive for a PDU, you must be in ProComp and you must register online.
+To receive the ProComp incentive for a PDU, you must be in ProComp and you must register online at Professional Development Unit (PDU) Course Catalog.
 Earning a ProComp incentive pay for a PDU project is entirely voluntary.
 Participating in a PDU is optional and there is no limit on the number of PDUs an educator may earn each school year.

 Professional Development Units have 3 components – Study, Demonstration, and Reflection which are completed in 3 to 9 months during the school year.
 The action research project involves study of a topic that will benefit student growth, demonstrating the implementation of the best instructional practices and reflecting on learning, change in practice and student performance.